 Work Capability Assessment

-- They do this by asking you to complete a Work Capability Assessment (WCA).
+To get ESA the DWP must decide you are too unwell to work.
+They do this by asking you to complete a Work Capability Assessment (WCA).

-- If the DWP decide you don’t have limited capability for work, you cannot continue to get ESA.
+- If the DWP decide you are well enough to work you will not get ESA.

 Need practical advice & info?
 We can help.